Memorandum of Understanding

-- To conduct joint inquiries where each Officer agrees that this is appropriate considering the public interest, effective conduct of inquiries and use of City resources, accountability to the public and transparency, and the context of the case including similarity of matters being addressed by each inquiry;
+To conduct joint inquiries where each Officer agrees that this is appropriate considering the public interest, effective conduct of inquiries and use of City resources, accountability to the public and transparency, and the context of the case including similarity of matters being addressed by each inquiry;

 Non-case specific information may also be shared between the Officers for the following purposes:

-- To coordinate or participate in staff training activities;
+To coordinate or participate in staff training activities;

-- To develop or discuss policy, internal protocols, education material, Interpretation Bulletins, templates or shared resources;
+To develop or discuss policy, internal protocols, education material, Interpretation Bulletins, templates or shared resources;

-- For any other purpose consistent with the objectives of this Memorandum of Understanding.
+Any other purpose consistent with the objectives of this Memorandum of Understanding.

-Each Officer will treat information with respect to all matters that come to his or her knowledge in the course of their duties in accordance with each Office’s responsibilities under the City of Toronto Act, 2006, including maintaining the duty of confidentiality under subsections 161(1) and (2), 169(3), 173 and 181.
-All reports and documents prepared by an Officer remain the property of that Officer and when such reports and documents are provided to another Office they are shared on the understanding that they will not be disclosed, copied or distributed without permission.
+Each Officer will treat information with respect to all matters that come to his or her knowledge in the course of their duties in accordance with each Officer’s responsibilities under the City of Toronto Act, 2006, including the duty of confidentiality under subsections 161(1) and (2), 169(3), 173 and 181.
+All reports and documents prepared by an Officer remain the property of that Officer and when such reports and documents are provided to another Officer, they are shared on the understanding that they will not be disclosed, copied or distributed without permission.

-Each Officer will notify the other Officer of any legally enforceable demand for information furnished under this Memorandum of Understanding and prior to compliance with the demand, the Officer from which the information was demanded will assert all appropriate legal exemptions or privileges with respect to such information as may be available.
+Each Officer will notify the other Officer(s) of any legally enforceable demand for information furnished under this Memorandum of Understanding and before complying with the demand, the Officer from whom the information was demanded will assert all appropriate legal exemptions or privileges with respect to the information as may be available.

-The Officers agree to consult with each other regularly to review the terms of this Memorandum of Understanding to ensure that its terms best meet the mutual objectives set out herein.
+The Officers agree to consult with each other regularly to review the terms of this Memorandum of Understanding, to ensure that its terms best meet the mutual objectives set out herein.

-Dated this 19th of October, 2015 (origional signed)
+Dated this 16th of June, 2020 (original signed)

 Beverly Romeo-Beehler, Auditor General, City of Toronto

-Valerie Jepson, Integrity Commissioner, City of Toronto
+Jonathan Batty, Integrity Commissioner, City of Toronto

-Linda L. Gehrke, Lobbyist Registrar, City of Toronto
+Cristina De Caprio, Lobbyist Registrar, City of Toronto

-Fiona Crean, Ombudsman, City of Toronto
+Susan Opler, Ombudsman, City of Toronto